-Garden weddings are more prevalent than ever, but what’s the appropriate guest attire?
-When it comes to the perfect outfit for a garden setting, think dressy but more casual and laid-back than other types of gatherings and ceremonies.
+Garden weddings are more prevalent than ever, especially for summer weddings.
+But what’s the appropriate guest attire for a garden party wedding soiree?
+When it comes to the perfect outfit for a garden setting, think pulled together and dressy—but more casual and laid-back than other types of gatherings and ceremonies (like a black tie affair).
 A garden wedding provides the opportunity to approach your wardrobe with a more playful spirit, too.
 Here are our tips to embrace the outdoors with your wardrobe, while keeping the wedding dress code in mind.

 Since attire for garden weddings tends to be more relaxed than more formal wedding ceremonies in churches or trendy venues, take it as an opportunity to play with hemlines.
 Try a skirt or a cocktail dress that exposes more leg or a fun jumpsuit.
 A wrap dress or shirt dress could seem out of place at a different type of ceremony but is perfectly fitting in a garden setting.
 Khakis and pleats are practically synonymous with what you would expect to wear and be expected to wear as a wedding guest.

 While prints can seem out of place in more traditional settings, anything from pinstripes to florals that play to the theme have a place at a garden-themed wedding.
 Even bold, contrast-heavy prints can be considered, especially in something as little as a pocket square.

 Animal-inspired prints also work.
 Rather than wearing fur-inspired patterns like leopard and tiger print, lean toward more elegant, less obvious options like an all-over feather pattern or a print that incorporates illustrations of garden-adjacent fauna like birds or butterflies.